libraries-fi/kirkanta-api/doc/documentation.md

 - When a library is closed for the whole day, `times` will be `NULL` and `closed` will be `TRUE`.

 ### Live status
-To return live status for libraries, use parameter `live`.
+To return live status for libraries, use parameter `status`.
 With this parameter, returned rows will contain an additional field `liveStatus` that represents the status of the library.

 - `0` means the library is closed.
 - `1` means the library is open and has staff.
 - `2` means the library is in self-service mode (no staff).

-Parameter `live` can be used with OR without value.
+Parameter `status` can be used with OR without value.
 - Value `open` returns libraries for which `liveStatus >= 1`.
 - Value `closed` returns libraries for which `liveStatus = 0`.
 - When value is omitted, result contains current day schedules for all libraries.